-From four finalists, one winning designer will have their design manufactured and sold by design retailer Cult, along with mentorship from Cult co-founder and director Richard Munao; Mercedes-Benz product manager André Dutkowski; Foolscap Studio founder and director Adele Winteridge; and winner of the 2017 Mercedes-Benz Design Award, Tom Fereday.
+From three finalists, one winning designer will have their design manufactured and sold by design retailer Cult, along with mentorship from Cult co-founder and director Richard Munao; Mercedes-Benz product manager André Dutkowski; Foolscap Studio founder and director Adele Winteridge; and winner of the 2017 Mercedes-Benz Design Award, Tom Fereday.
 The winner will also receive a new Mercedes-Benz for an extended loan.

 More than 130 years ago, Mercedes-Benz invented the automobile.
 Today, this spirit of innovation and passion for design is more crucial than ever in the search for sustainable solutions.